March of the Day: Former players join fight against MND with long distance walk

 Former footballers Marcus Stewart and Stephen Darby are holding one of the biggest fundraising events for the Darby Rimmer MND Foundation to raise awareness for motor neurone disease.

-A core team of 16 former players will take on the ‘March of the Day’ trek, which starts at the University of Bradford Stadium and will travel more than 175 miles over two-and-a-half days.
+A core team of 16 former players are taking part in the ‘March of the Day’ trek, starting at the University of Bradford Stadium and travelling more than 175 miles over two-and-a-half days.

-The walk starts today and takes in 17 football grounds across West Yorkshire and the north-west, including Elland Road, the Etihad Stadium, Old Trafford and Goodison Park, before finishing at Anfield on Sunday evening.
+The walk started on Friday and will take in 17 football grounds across West Yorkshire and the north-west, including Elland Road, the Etihad Stadium, Old Trafford and Goodison Park, before finishing at Anfield on Sunday evening.

+“MND lives with me.
+I don’t live with MND.
+As it stands I can do most things.”

-Walkers will be wearing blue T-shirts in support of Stewart for the first part of the walk to Bolton and will then change into red T-shirts with Darby’s name on the back for the rest of the walk.
+Walkers will be wearing blue t-shirts in support of Stewart for the first part of the walk to Bolton and will then change into red t-shirts with Darby’s name on the back for the rest of the walk.

-More than 50 former players will join Stewart and Darby in support of the Darby Rimmer Foundation, including Chris Kirkland, Paul Scholes, Dominic Matteo, Jill Scott and Phil Parkinson – Darby’s former manager at Bradford.
+More than 50 former players will join Stewart and Darby in support of the Darby Rimmer Foundation, including Chris Kirkland, Paul Scholes, Dominic Matteo, Jill Scott and Mick McCarthy – Stewart’s former manager at Sunderland.

+McCarthy said: “When something like this happens to two young men like Stephen and Marcus, people rally around and generally people are good.

+“Stewie as we called him… all the goals he scored for us in the year Sunderland got promoted, he was magnificent, a top bloke and centre forward.
+He was a scrapper and a great goalscorer.
+He scored us 20 goals when we went up (in the 2004-05 season), (and was) great around the dressing room.”

 The world of sport has been united in raising awareness for MND over recent years, with former rugby league player Kevin Sinfield completing an ultra-marathon challenge in December.